 To the Adgedent generel

 Dear Sir I have been informed by Copral James Gallegar of the Second Maine Cavalry Company D John M. Lincoln Captain that my son John Q.A.
-Bowen, a private in that Company Died on the 19th of October 1864 but of what Decise I have not been informed has his Death been reported to you or the Deceuse he died off please let me know it is the third Son I have lost in the army and I have lost a Husband and Son in law and I have one Son in Company E 17th Maine Reg Fort Preble Portland Maine, if you have the report of his Death please forward a Copy to me and you will oblige me I have never received any of their bountys as yet and my Husband has been Dead three years next March
+Bowen, a private in that Company Died on the 19th of October 1864 but of what Decise I have not been informed has his Death been reported to you or the Deceuse he died off please let me know it is the third Son I have lost in the army and I have lost a Husband and Son in law and I have one Son in Company E 17th Maine Reg Fort Preble Portland Maine, if you have the report of his Death please forward a Copy to me and you will oblige me I have never received any of their bountys as yet and my Husband has been Dead three years next March yours with respect

 I’m not sure who the other son is that she mentions is in Company E, 17th Maine.
 She does have 2 other sons that could have been there, but they are not listed in the roster of the 17th.
 The son-in-law she mentions is Samuel Collier, husband of eldest daughter Frances Ellen.
 Samuel enlisted with Company K, 18th Maine Infantry on 21 Aug 1862.
 The 18th is an interesting story, they spent most of the war stationed around Washington DC, guarding the capitol.
 In January 1863 the regiment designation was changed to the First Maine Heavy Artillery.
 In the spring of 1864, they were called to the front lines for Grant’s push into Richmond and saw some of the worst casualties of the war over the next year.